hbcbh1999/small-workflows/readme.md

 - [Similar image search](https://github.com/nikitavoloboev/small-workflows/blob/master/augmentations/Google%20similar%20images.alfredworkflow?raw=true) (Credit to [Dean Jackson](https://github.com/deanishe)) ([Original](https://github.com/deanishe/alfred-similar-image-search)) - Google Image searches based on local files.
   - I modified it so you can take a screenshot and immediately search that screenshot on Google

+- [Recent Downloads](https://github.com/nikitavoloboev/small-workflows/blob/master/augmentations/Recent%20Downloads.alfredworkflow?raw=true) (Credit to [Dajun Duan](https://github.com/ddjfreedom)) ([Original](https://github.com/ddjfreedom/recent-downloads-alfred-v2)) - View `~/Downloads` folder from Alfred and action on contents of it
+	- I modified it by adding few actions like opening the path in iTerm.
+Or opening the file/folder in VS Code.

 ## Personal workflows
 Below is a list of workflows that were made for my own personal use and will most certainly not work on your systems unless you change many things in the workflow.

 You can take some inspiration or ideas from these workflows if you wish.
 - [Manage wiki](https://github.com/nikitavoloboev/small-workflows/blob/master/personal/Manage%20wiki.alfredworkflow?raw=true) - I use it to manage editing and extending my [knowledge](https://github.com/nikitavoloboev/knowledge) wiki.